I wanna hold your hand: Trudeau whisked away from adoring Manila mob

 "He held my hand!" shrieked one woman.
 Another woman broke away, looking close to collapse.

-The prime minister started to look nervous and his bodyguards formed a tight group and rushed him out of the conference centre, shutting the doors behind them.
+The prime minister started to look nervous and his bodyguards formed a tight group and rushed him out of the conference center, shutting the doors behind them.

 "Things got out of hand.
 But we expected it because he is one of the best-looking delegates," said security officer Rico Mojica, who asked a friend to take a video of Trudeau while he tried to pacify the crowd.